-Andre Luciano enters his 14th year as Northern Arizona University head women’s soccer coach and will look to build off an exceptional display of coaching in 2013 as he led the Lumberjacks to a second place finish in the Big Sky and back to the Big Sky Championships for the first time since 2010.
-Luciano possesses a wealth of coaching experience from the intercollegiate level to club soccer coupled with a successful collegiate career at Indiana University that resulted in two conference championships and a NCAA Final Four appearance.
-Throughout his term, Luciano has shown an ability to master the coaching landscape.
+Andre Luciano enters his 16th year as the Northern Arizona University head women’s soccer coach and will look to build off an exceptional display of coaching over the last several years, most notably in 2014 when he led the Lumberjacks to a Big Sky Conference Championship and an NCAA appearance for the first time since 2009.
+Luciano holds an all-time record of 121-128-42 overall including a 52-41-17 mark in the Big Sky Conference through 15 seasons.
+He possesses a wealth of coaching experience from the intercollegiate level to club soccer coupled with a successful collegiate career at Indiana University that resulted in two conference championships and a NCAA Final Four appearance.

-The Lumberjacks began last season picked to finish sixth in the Big Sky Conference in the coaches’ poll after a 5-9-5 2012 season.
-Northern Arizona ignored the preseason rankings and showed the conference they belong with the best in the Big Sky finishing with an 11-5-3 record, finishing second in the Big Sky.
-Northern Arizona came out of the gates firing on all cylinders starting the season with three straight wins for the first time in NAU history.
-Luciano’s squad did not lose a match until its eighth match of the season, which is the longest unbeaten streak in the program’s history.
-Coach also earned his 100th win in their last regular season match against Eastern Washington with a 2-0 win in Cheney, Wash. over the Eagles.
+Luciano also earned his 100th win in the last regular season match against Eastern Washington with a 2-0 win in Cheney, Wash. over the Eagles in 2013.
 The postseason accolades piled in for Luciano and the Lumberjacks as sophomore Cierra Gamble and senior Alana D’Onofrio earned NSCAA All-Pacific Region Honors as Gamble was named second team and D’Onofrio was third team.
 D’Onofrio, senior Lauren Weaver and junior Diane Buzzard were named to the 2013 NSCAA Scholar All-West Region team for their achievements on the field and in the classroom.
 For his coaching on the field in 2013, Luciano was named the College Sports Madness Big Sky Coach of the Year.

 In 2010, Luciano guided his squad to their first-ever regular season Big Sky title, but ultimately fell short of their third straight NCAA Women’s College Cup appearance when they were defeated by Sacramento State 1-0 in the Big Sky Conference final.
 NAU finished the 2010 season with a 12-4-3 overall record and 6-0-1 during the conference regular season, their first unbeaten conference record in program history.
 The 12 wins matched the school record for wins in a season set in 2008 and their .711 winning percentage set a new school record.
 The Lumberjacks also posted a school record 12 game unbeaten streak, one shy of the Big Sky mark, and a school and conference record six game shutout streak that covered a span of 569 minutes and 2 seconds.

 In 2008, Luciano led the women’s soccer team to its first Big Sky Conference Championship in the program’s 12th year of Division I competition.
-As the conference champion, NAU was an automatic qualifier for the 2008 NCAA Women’s College Cup, its first appearance in school history.
+NAU was an automatic qualifier for the 2008 NCAA Women’s College Cup-its first appearance in school history.
 The women were defeated by No. 2 Portland in the opening round, but went 12-7-3 overall setting a school record for wins in a season (12) and best winning percentage (.614).
 The Lumberjacks set or tied 16 school and stadium records and broke two Big Sky Conference records for assists in a game (14) and points (32).

 In addition, Luciano mentored future Hall of Fame selection Cee Cee Odorfer to Big Sky Co-Offensive Player of the Year honors and her third straight All-Big Sky first team selection.
 Odorfer broke school records for points in a season (28), career assist (18), and game-winning goals (13).
 Also in 2008, Luciano tutored freshman Jenna Samora to Big Sky Newcomer of the Year honors.